-Here’s some helpful information I share with songwriters who have sent in their songs for pitch consideration.
+Here’s some helpful information I share with songwriters who have sent in their songs for pitch consideration, rewritten in a more casual and grammatically correct style:

-When reviewing a song, what I first do is read the lyric sheet, just like I am reading a story.
+When reviewing a song, the first thing I do is read the lyric sheet like I’m reading a story.
 I do this before listening to the song because I want to see if the lyrics make sense as I read through them.
-Sometimes the production will be really good and that can make lyrics that are not well written more palitable, kinda like Godiva chocolate icing on a Betty Crocker cake.
+Sometimes the production can be really good, and that can make lyrics that aren’t well-written more palatable, like Godiva chocolate icing on a Betty Crocker cake.

-In my opinion, if the lyrics do not tell a compelling story, it does not matter how interesting or well done the music production is.
-And people in the music industry will definitely not accept a poorly written song.
+In my opinion, if the lyrics don’t tell a compelling story, it doesn’t matter how interesting or well-done the music production is.
+People in the music industry definitely won’t accept a poorly written song.

-And since you as the songwriter are hoping your song has what it takes to compete in the commercial arena, you should know there are certain rules that should be considered in order for a song to be viable for pitching.
-Certain arenas have certain rules, for example, you wouldn’t be able to win, or even play NFL Football dressed like an NHL hockey player.
-Kinda hard to ice skate on grass or astroturf:)
+Since you as the songwriter are hoping your song has what it takes to compete in the commercial arena, you should know there are certain rules to consider for a song to be viable for pitching.
+Certain arenas have certain rules.
+For example, you wouldn’t be able to win or even play NFL Football dressed like an NHL hockey player.
+It’s pretty hard to ice skate on grass or AstroTurf!

-Let’s step through a typical song and see if these tips resonate with you:
+Let’s go through a typical song and see if these tips resonate with you:

-1- The overall length of the song should not be more than 3:30 and preferably 3 minutes or less. (please don’t tell me that Pink Floyd had 10 minute songs that were on the radio, they were Pink Floyd and people were on drugs when those songs came out:) People these days have short attention spans, they are like a kid who just drank a 12 pack of Red Bull and ate a 2 pound bag of skittles.
-If you don’t keep your songs short, people will tune out long before they reach the end of your tune.
+The overall length of the song should not be more than 3:30 and preferably 3 minutes or less.
+(Please don’t tell me that Pink Floyd had 10-minute songs that were on the radio; people were on drugs when those songs came out!)
+People these days have short attention spans.
+They’re like a kid who just drank a 12-pack of Red Bull and ate a 2-pound bag of Skittles.
+If you don’t keep your songs short, people will tune out long before they reach the end.
 I challenge songwriters to write what I call “Micro Songs.”
-Those are songs that are no longer than 1 minute long, have no intro, start off with the chorus, have 2 line verses, and no instrumental breaks.
-Try it, I dare ya! (you may want to drink a 12 pack of Red Bull and eat a 2 pound bag of skittles before undertaking such an exercise:)
+Those are songs that are no longer than 1 minute, have no intro, start with the chorus, have 2-line verses, and no instrumental breaks.
+Try it, I dare ya!
+(You may want to drink a 12-pack of Red Bull and eat a 2-pound bag of Skittles before undertaking such an exercise!)

-2- The introduction needs to also be short.
-I hear way too many songs with 30 second or more intros (yes I know The Grateful Dead had songs with real long intros, but once again…people were on drugs when those songs came out:) These days, people will not sit through 30 seconds of instrumental music to wait and see what the song is all about.
-Online, they will more than likely move on to another song, or another artist profile.
-Get into Verse 1 by 10 seconds and start your story quick!
+The introduction needs to be short too.
+I hear way too many songs with 30-second or longer intros.
+(Yes, I know The Grateful Dead had songs with really long intros, but once again…people were on drugs when those songs came out!)
+These days, people won’t sit through 30 seconds of instrumental music to wait and see what the song is about.
+Online, they will more than likely move on to another song or artist profile.
+Get into Verse 1 by 10 seconds and start your story quickly!

-3- The opening lyric line needs to be super strong!
-Think about it from the listener standpoint.
-If you are not emotionally attached to a song (meaning your mom, dad, brother, sister, aunt, uncle and maybe first cousins and anyone who goes to the same church you do) and the song starts off with vague lyrics, are you going to want to listen further?
-They might give you a line or 2, but if something doesn’t reach out and grab their cerebral cortex, they are going to check out.
+The opening lyric line needs to be super strong!
+Think about it from the listener’s standpoint.
+If you’re not emotionally attached to a song (meaning your mom, dad, brother, sister, aunt, uncle, and maybe first cousins and anyone who goes to the same church you do) and the song starts with vague lyrics, are you going to want to listen further?
+They might give you a line or two, but if something doesn’t reach out and grab their cerebral cortex, they’re going to check out.

-4- Lets talk about the chorus.
-You need to be into chorus 1 by 1 minute, and even sooner these days.
-(I know, there are some songs that don’t get into the first chorus by 1 minute, but repeat after me…people were on drugs when those songs came out:) That isn’t hard to do unless your intro is 30 seconds or more.
-Keep verse 1 short.
-4 lyric lines and then into either a pre-chorus or right into the chorus.
-Make sure the chorus is different melody line wise than the verse. do not repeat the same melody line over and over again in the verse and chorus.
+Let’s talk about the chorus.
+You need to get into Chorus 1 by 1 minute, and even sooner these days.
+(I know there are some songs that don’t get into the first chorus by 1 minute, but repeat after me…people were on drugs when those songs came out!)
+That isn’t hard to do unless your intro is 30 seconds or longer.
+Keep Verse 1 short, 4 lyric lines, and then go into either a pre-chorus or right into the chorus.
+Make sure the chorus melody is different from the verse melody.
+Don’t repeat the same melody line over and over in the verse and chorus.
 Change it up.
-Songs are like chickens, they have parts!
-Plus, you’ll be amazed how fast people get bored and tune out of your tune.
-(The may not tell you, but you can tell when it happens, they look at their watch they aren’t wearing:) The last line of the chorus is where the hook should be.
-Thats where you take an ordinary thought and make it extraordinary. (which doesn’t make sense, but that’s the English language for ya) The very last part of the chorus lyric should either be your song title, or something that points strongly towards it.
+Songs are like chickens; they have parts!
+Plus, you’ll be amazed how fast people get bored and tune out.
+(They may not tell you, but you can tell when it happens; they look at their watch they aren’t wearing!)
+The last line of the chorus is where the hook should be.
+That’s where you take an ordinary thought and make it extraordinary.
+(Which doesn’t make sense, but that’s the English language for ya.)
+The very last part of the chorus lyric should either be your song title or something that points strongly towards it.
 You gotta have the song title somewhere in your song if possible.

-5- Verse 2 needs to continue the story from Verse 1.
-Expand on the thought from verse 1, or maybe tell another side of the story that you told in the first verse.
-Make sure to keep your lyrics either first person or 3rd person.
-Its not good to switch back and forth as it will confuse the listener and make you, the songwriter out to be a psycho or just real confused.
+Verse 2 needs to continue the story from Verse 1.
+Expand on the thought from Verse 1, or maybe tell another side of the story you told in the first verse.
+Make sure to keep your lyrics either first-person or third-person.
+It’s not good to switch back and forth, as it will confuse the listener and make you, the songwriter, seem psycho or just really confused.

-6- Get back into the chorus again and keep driving home the main thought, which is the hook.
+Get back into the chorus again and keep driving home the main thought, which is the hook.
 Make sure it makes sense!
-Change it up intensity wise, do something different musically.
-Keep the same melody line, or maybe give it more ummphh.
-Resist the urge to copy and paste chorus 1 into chorus 2 in your favorite DAW program.
-That there’s cheatin’!
+Change up the intensity, do something different musically.
+Keep the same melody line, or maybe give it more oomph.
+Resist the urge to copy and paste Chorus 1 into Chorus 2 in your favorite DAW program.
+That’s cheating!

-7- Here’s where you may want to go into a bridge, which would be a new thought and hopefully different music, either break it down with the same chords, or use new chords and melody line.
+Here’s where you may want to go into a bridge, which would be a new thought and hopefully different music, either break it down with the same chords or use new chords and a melody line.
 Try to keep the listener guessing.
-Think of a song not like a railroad track, but more like a roller coaster.
+Think of a song not like a railroad track but more like a roller coaster.
 Which one is more thrilling?
-Also, a bridge without any lyric is not called a bridge.
-Its called a musical interlude, or a solo section.
+Also, a bridge without any lyrics is not called a bridge.
+It’s called a musical interlude or a solo section.
 Speaking of railroading, be an engine and not a caboose in your songwriting.
 Drive that train!
 Don’t be pulled along.

-8- Here’s where you can get back into the chorus again and either ride that pony out like a rented mule til the end of the song, or maybe do another short verse with a final lyric thought.
-Come up with something that makes other songwriters say “Daggummit, I wish I’d have thought of that!
+Here’s where you can get back into the chorus again and either ride that pony out like a rented mule until the end of the song or maybe do another short verse with a final lyric thought.
+Come up with something that makes other songwriters say, “Dang, I wish I’d thought of that!”

-10- Say what you mean to say.
-Meaning, after writing your lyrics, take a hard, objective “Spock like” look at them to be sure the entire lyric takes the listener from Point A to B, C and so on.
-Before you come up with a melody line, remove filler words that really do not need to be there.
-These are words that you may have added to fit a particular melody line you had in mind before you wrote your lyrics.
+Say what you mean to say.
+Meaning, after writing your lyrics, take a hard, objective, “Spock-like” look at them to be sure the entire lyric takes the listener from Point A to Point B, C, and so on.
+Before you come up with a melody line, remove filler words that don’t need to be there.
+These are words you may have added to fit a particular melody line you had in mind before you wrote your lyrics.
 It’s not wise to write lyrics to a melody line.
-Write the lyrics first, then once they are clean and tight, write your melody line.
+Write the lyrics first, then once they’re clean and tight, write your melody line.
 It will make for a better song.
 Use as few words as possible to tell your story.
 Reduce it to the ridiculous.
-That’s why so many simple songs are on the radio these days:)
+That’s why so many simple songs are on the radio these days.

 Here are the lyrics from what I consider to be one of the best written songs of all time: (Yes, I know the song is longer than 3:30, but that was back when people had more patience, plus, it’s Billy freekin’ Joel:)